wp-plugins/shantz-wordpress-qotd/readme.txt

 === Plugin Name ===
 Contributors: shantzg001
 Donate link: http://tech.shantanugoel.com/projects/wordpress/shantz-wordpress-qotd
-Tags: wordpress, plugin, quotes, quote of the day, qotd Requires at least: 1.5
+Tags: wordpress, plugin, quotes, quote of the day, qotd, Post, posts, pages, Page Requires at least: 1.5
 Tested up to: 2.3.3
-Stable tag: 1.1.0.1
+Stable tag: 1.2.0

 Shantz WP QOTD is the coolest plugin to add quotes to your wordpress blog posts and sidebars in a few easy clicks.